-Be aware of that the university has its downsides.
+Be aware that a university has its downsides.
 With everyone racing to the top, it’s easy to become a number, lost in the chaos.
 This is why it’s important to showcase yourself as unique in this environment.
 Also, admittedly universities are not always cheap.
 According to College Data, the average in-state cost for one school year at a university is upwards of $19,000, not including parking, and miscellaneous spending that will occur.

 In general, the university is high risks, but well worth it.
 The personal development and revenue potential that comes from a university is honestly unparalleled.

-Friendly and fundamental, but narrow-scoped
+Friendly and fundamental, but narrow-scoped.

-But because colleges are very foundational and low risk in general, they are meant to be a start-off to your academic journey, and offer rather basic educational experiences.
+But because community colleges are very foundational and low risk in general, they are meant to be a start-off to your academic journey and offer rather basic educational experiences.
 This means that the degrees granted from community college aren’t going to be terminal.
 Meaning the degree won’t warrant you a high leadership position that can offer you stability.
 Terminal degrees vary from field to field, but are very rare and typically an associate degree doesn’t count as one.